Service Members and Veterans

 'The benefits of research are unquestionable,' Sens.
 Orrin Hatch (R-UT) and Kamala Harris (D-CA) wrote in a letter to Sessions on Thursday.
 'Ninety-two percent of veterans support federal research on marijuana, and the Department of Veterans’ Affairs is aware that many veterans have been using marijuana to manage the pain of their wartime wounds.
 America’s heroes deserve scientifically-based assessments of the substance many of them are already self-administering.'”
 April 12, 2018, Marijuana Moment

-See our sections on Medical Care treatment options and Alternative Treatments.
-In the Medical Care section, treatments discussed include Vestibular Therapy (for balance problems/dizziness), Vision Therapy, Physical Therapy, and Hormone Treatments.
-In the Alternative Treatments section, treatments discussed include Craniosacral Therapy, Massage, Light Therapy, and CBD from marijuana or hemp, focusing on the research related to this issue.
+See our section Treatments including Vestibular Therapy (for balance problems/dizziness), Vision Therapy, Physical Therapy, and Hormone Treatment.
+Additional treatments include Craniosacral Therapy, Massage, Light Therapy, and CBD from marijuana or hemp, focusing on the research related to this issue.

-See our section on hormone treatments for men and women.
+See our section on hormone treatment for men and women.

 We recommend PINKConcussions which advocates "to improve the pre-injury education and post-injury care for women and girls challenged by brain injury including concussion."
 PINKConcussions runs a closed Facebook support group for women who are active military or veterans.
 You can go directly to the Facebook group and click +Join Group.